 - HUM506: Global Traditions and Area Studies II

-Students progress through the doctoral program in three phases: the proficiency phase, which ends in formal matriculation; the qualifying phase, which leads to doctoral candidacy; and the dissertation phase, which culminates in an oral defense of the completed thesis.
+Students progress through the doctoral program in three phases: the proficiency phase, which ends with the concentration paper and language translation examination; the qualifying phase, which leads to doctoral candidacy; and the dissertation phase, which culminates in an oral defense of the completed thesis.

 Low Residency Format